vivqu/yearly-theme-prompts/README.md

 - [Mission Statement](https://github.com/vivqu/yearly-theme-prompts?tab=readme-ov-file#prompt-mission-statement)
 - [Concept Image](https://github.com/vivqu/yearly-theme-prompts?tab=readme-ov-file#prompt-theme-concept-image)

-To learn more about the background behind yearly themes, check out [From thought to theme: brainstorming yearly theme names](https://vivqu.com/blog/2024/02/04/yearly-theme-prompts/).
+To learn more about the background behind yearly themes, check out [From thought to theme: Brainstorming yearly theme names](https://vivqu.com/blog/2024/02/04/yearly-theme-prompts/).

 For all of the below prompts, we got good output using ChatGPT4.

-# Prompt: Name for the Yearly Theme
+# Prompt: Yearly Theme Name

 To brainstorm naming, we utilized role and dual prompting approaches to provide more detailed instruction and higher quality output.